PatrycjaMicle/weatherapp/README.md

 ## Instructions

-Write into input a name of a city, you want to check the weather in.
+Write into input name of a city, you want to check the weather in.

 ## Overview
 <p align="center">